 Sports Medicine Doctor Q&A

-Do you have a sports related injury and need a sports medicine specialist in Allen, TX or Plano, TX?
+Do you have a sports-related injury and need a sports medicine specialist in Allen, TX, or Plano, TX?
 Please come to American Pain and Wellness!
 We know life is better when you are at your best, and Dr. Steven L. Remer, M.D., and his team offer pain management services.
-We have 2 convenient locations in Texas.
+We have convenient locations to serve you in Texas.
 For more information, please call us or request an appointment online.

 Table of Contents:

 What is the difference between a sports medicine doctor and orthopedic doctor?